cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/ARCHITECTURE.md

-# Movie Booking Chatbot Architecture
+# Movie Chatbot Architecture

-This document outlines the architecture of the Movie Booking Chatbot application, a Django-based web application that utilizes CrewAI for intelligent movie recommendations and theater information.
+This document outlines the architecture of the Movie Chatbot application, a Django-based web application that utilizes CrewAI for intelligent movie recommendations and theater information.

 ## Table of Contents